denten-books/plain-text/0-chapter.md

 conditions of digital textuality.
 A society that cares about the long-term preservation of complex discursive formations like free speech, privacy, cultural heritage, or deliberation online, would do well to take heed of textual building blocks at their foundation.
-Text matters because how it is encoded, transmitted, and stored decides who gets to decode, receive, and access.
+Plain text matters because how it is encoded, transmitted, and stored decides who gets to decode, receive, and access.

 The overarching concern of the book is therefore to expose the illusion of